-Under Alternative D, three different silvicultural treatments would be applied to stands containing old growth and each would have different effects on old-growth preservation.
+Under Alternative D, three different silvicultural treatments would be applied to stands containing old growth and each would have different effects on oldgrowth preservation.
 The effects of these treatments on old growth are discussed below.

-a. light-reserve, regeneration harvesting
+1) light-reserve, regeneration harvesting